Who is Daniel Křetínský, the Czech billionaire advancing his pawns in France and across Europe? - Kafkadesk

 What about his resounding entry into the world of French media?

 It happened very quickly.
 In the space of a week in the spring of 2018, Daniel Křetínský announced that he got his hands on several Lagardère group magazines, including Elle, and then Marianne.
-This was very surprising for the French public, because nobody knew him at the time, except the energy technicians.
+This was very surprising for the French public, because nobody knew him at the time, apart from the energy technicians.
 It gave off the feeling of a prepared raid… Some articles published at the time explored who he was, but the investigations were not very thorough.

 Everything changed when we learned, in October 2018, that Daniel Křetínský bought back part of the shares held by Matthieu Pigasse in the powerful group Le Monde.
 A deal negotiated secretly for several months.
 Le Monde brought things to a whole new level, it’s a huge asset and politically very sensitive.
-Many investigations were carried out and, once again, many articles were devoted to him.
+Many investigations were carried out and, once again, numerous articles were devoted to him.

-The recurring tone in these articles, not constant, but recurring, was to wonder, to sum up in a nutshell, who was this little Czech boy who dared to attack such a jewel of the French media and journalism.
+The recurring tone in these articles, not constant, but recurring, was to wonder, to sum up in a nutshell, who was this little Czech boy who dared to attack such a jewel of French media and journalism.
 As an oligarch of non-Western Europe, his links with Putin’s Russia were also immediately questioned and investigated.
 Daniel Křetínský perceived this as a form of xenophobia.
-For my part, I see it as an expression of a form of French arrogance, but also of ignorance towards the Czech Republic and Central Europe.
+For my part, I see it as an expression of a kind of French arrogance, but also of ignorance towards the Czech Republic and Central Europe.

 You mention a conversation between Natacha Polony, Marianne editor-in-chief, and Daniel Křetínský: “We found ourselves on one point: criticising the EU doesn’t mean being anti-European”.
 Does the Czech billionaire have a political vision?
 What is his view of the EU?

 Politically, he is close to the Czech liberal-conservative ODS party and to Mirek Topolánek, the former Prime Minister from this party.
-Daniel Křetínský is a right-wing man, economically liberal, with very little focus on ecology, but probably less conservative than older personalities of this political side.
+Daniel Křetínský is a right-wing man, economically liberal, with very little focus on environmental issues, but probably less conservative than older personalities of this political side.
 On the other hand, he does not belong to the Eurosceptic, very “pro-Putin” wing common in the ODS, still embodied by former President Václav Klaus for instance.

 Daniel Křetínský is rather pro-EU, very much oriented towards the free and common market.
 This does not prevent him from having reservations regarding the bloc’s functioning.
-He’s very critical of the freedom that Europe leaves to large American technology companies, for example.
+He’s very critical of the freedom Europe leaves to large U.S. technology companies, for example.
 This is one of his great struggles, fuelled by his experience in the media sector.

 Is there a real will to fight against European populism by supporting the press?
 Or is this simply a false philanthropic pretense that hides other ambitions?

 A complicated question!
 Among the great businessmen of his kind, it seems to me that personal economic and financial interests take precedence over everything else.
 For me, Daniel Křetínský is no exception to this rule.
-This does not mean that he is not sincere, however, when he says he wants to fight against the rise of populism in Europe by defending the freedom of the press and journalism.
-In Prague, he’s well placed to see what’s happening in Slovakia, Hungary, Austria, Poland and even the Czech Republic around Andrej Babiš.
+This does not mean that he is not sincere, however, when he says he wants to fight against the rise of populism in Europe by defending the freedom of the press.
+From Prague, he’s well placed to see what’s happening in Slovakia, Hungary, Austria, Poland and even the Czech Republic around Andrej Babiš.
 Moreover, he’s a teenager of the Velvet Revolution.
 He experienced the communist dictatorship and its fall.
 In a man’s life, I can only imagine that counts…

 Nevertheless, there’s talk, and there’s action.
 The way Daniel Křetínský made his fortune raises questions of collusion between the political class and the economic elites.
-His Czech newspapers are not always the source of great journalism.
+His Czech newspapers are not always a source of great journalism.
 His declared intentions and his real interests may conflict, and when they do, the latter, I think, prevail.

 What are the relations between Daniel Křetínský and Vladimir Putin’s Russia?

-I’ve investigated a lot about his connection to Putin’s Russia, but I haven’t found any collusion with the master of the Kremlin.
+I’ve investigated a lot his connection to Putin’s Russia, but I haven’t found any collusion with the master of the Kremlin.
 I give the details in the book.
 As far as I’m concerned, Daniel Křetínský is doing very good business with Gazprom, but that doesn’t make him Putin’s valet.

 What are the future prospects for Daniel Křetínský in France, and more broadly in Europe?